Financial Services Providers

 Verification status

 1. Regulatory-sourced — Provider information was drawn directly from a named public regulatory database: FINRA BrokerCheck, the SEC's Investment Adviser Public Disclosure (IAPD) system, the NMLS Consumer Access portal, or a state banking department public registry.
-These listings reflect data as of the most recent public database snapshot.
+These providers reflect data as of the most recent public database snapshot.

 2. Self-reported, pending verification — A provider submitted profile information that has not yet been cross-checked against a regulatory database.
-These listings are labeled accordingly and should not be treated as confirmed regulatory standing.
+These providers are labeled accordingly and should not be treated as confirmed regulatory standing.

-3. Category-placeholder — A service category is represented structurally in the directory, but no individual provider profiles have been verified for that subcategory.
+3. Category-placeholder — A service category is represented structurally in the network, but no individual provider profiles have been verified for that subcategory.
 This occurs most often in highly specialized verticals such as trade finance services or corporate treasury services, where providers may not maintain public FINRA or SEC profiles.

 The financial services regulatory environment in the US page provides background on which agency databases are authoritative for which provider types — for example, the OCC (Office of the Comptroller of the Currency) supervises nationally chartered banks, while state-chartered institutions may appear in state-level registries that vary by jurisdiction across all 50 states plus the District of Columbia.